 Go find the customer—where they are

-The first way technology can help you is making people easier to find.
+Modern cloud-based and online tech makes people easier to find.
 Networking is still a big part of prospecting, and Google can help you find lists of trade shows, conferences, and events aimed at your ideal buyer.

 At first, sign up and listen.
 Try to identify the best prospects in the conversation, and what their challenges are.